ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 The leaving employee is responsible for:

-- working with the manager to follow the Leaver's checklist,[LINK7] completing any tasks and returning any items requested in good time;
+- working with the manager to follow the [Leaver's checklist][lc] completing any tasks and returning any items requested in good time;
 - ensuring the leaver's personal data is deleted; and
 - placing an Out of Office Message on the account providing details of an appropriate alternative contact.

 #### MoJ ICT service providers

 ICT service providers are responsible for ensuring that their staff and Sub-contractors adhere to MoJ's ICT security policy, and that they deliver the security controls required for the systems they provide.
-More information can be found at ICT Security Policy Framework.
-[LINK4]
+More information can be found at [ICT Security Policy Framework][spf].

 ## Information Security